 - Telogen effluvium: may be triggered by stress, medication, or hormonal changes

-In some cases, the hair will grow back, and in others, it will not.
+In some cases, the hair will grow back on its own.
+In other cases, it will not.
 Therefore, alopecia can be very distressing for those it affects.

 Can CBD Treat Alopecia?

 Whether CBD can help with alopecia depends on the underlying cause.
-For example, there is probably little it can do to help with age-related baldness as this is a natural process that genetics largely control.
+For example, there is probably little it can do to help with age-related male-pattern baldness, as this is a natural process that genetics largely control.

-However, as we mentioned earlier, there is a high concentration of endocannabinoids in the hair follicles.
-This suggests that they play some role in the hair growth cycle.
+However, as we mentioned earlier, endocannabinoids do exist in hair follicles.
+This suggests that they may play some role in the hair growth cycle.